la2050/archive/_organizations_alternate/la-compost__2.md

       L.A.
 Compost is a sustainable movement that promotes healthy conscious communities through the creation of community supported compost hubs throughout Los Angeles.
+    - |-
+      LA Compost equips and empowers people to create their own green spaces.
+       Kiss the Ground inspires and advocates for the restoration of soil worldwide.
 title: LA Compost
 uri: /organizations/la-compost/
 extrapolated_project_ids: